Mauro Sandreani

 Mauro Sandreani (born 26 September 1954) is an Italian former professional football player and coach.

 Playing career

-Born in Rome, Sandreani spent three seasons in the Serie A with A.S.
-Roma, gaining 31 appearances and no goals.
+Born in Rome, Sandreani spent three seasons in the Serie A with Roma, gaining 31 appearances and no goals.
 His playing career was cut short by serious injuries.

 Coaching career

-In his coaching career, Sandreani led Calcio Padova to promotion to Serie A in 1994, where they spent two seasons, and managed Empoli F.C. in the Serie A in the 1998–99 season, failing to avoid relegation.
+In his coaching career, Sandreani led Padova to promotion to Serie A in 1994, where they spent two seasons, and managed Empoli in the Serie A in the 1998–99 season, failing to avoid relegation.

-Sandreani managed Segunda Division side CD Tenerife.
+Sandreani managed Segunda Division side Tenerife.

 Outside football

 Sandreani's voice is used for commentary in the Italian version of the Konami computer game Pro Evolution Soccer 2008.

 Personal life

 Mauro is the father of the football player Alessandro Sandreani.